Being productive is a skill, and like any skill it can be learned and mastered.

 Working on just the right things can lead to far more effective results than trying to focus on everything.

-With this in mind, a productive person identifies which tasks can lead to the most output and works on those first, while deferring the other tasks for later or delegating the other tasks to someone else.
+With this in mind, a productive person identifies which tasks can lead to the most output and works on those first, while deferring the other tasks for later or delegating the other tasks to someone else, like a freelancer on Fiverr.

 Using a very simple decision matrix to discern what’s important from what isn’t, you should rank your tasks every day by how much closer they bring you towards your long term goals and solely work on them.